 A model archive, which can be referenced to generate, transform, and classify data at scale.

 A model report.
-For synthetic models this will be the Gretel Synthetic Report and for transforms this will be a Gretel Transform Report.
+For synthetic models, this will be the Gretel Synthetic Report.
+For transforms, this will be a Gretel Transform Report.

 Sample data.
 A small sample of synthesized or transformed data will be created as part of the model creation process.